 The Memory of History

 A nation is a community of individuals united by a collective sense of the past, but the European Union is a community united by a collective amnesia.
-Countries joining the Union have necessarily traded their difficult memories of past rivalries, wars, genocides, and dictatorships for peace and prosperity, but now the good times are over the past has started to return.

 View The Memory of History box